timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/explore-stocks-data.md

 pip install plotly pandas
 ```

-Then, you will need to either open a new python file or use a Jupyter notebook where you can
+When you have those installed, you need to open a new Python file, or use a Jupyter notebook to
 start exploring the dataset.

 ## Establish database connection

-Use the config file you created before and psycopg2 to create a database connection object.
+Use the configuration file you created earlier with `psycopg2` to create a database connection object:

 ```python
 import config, psycopg2